Tag: individual

 Dress side panels show red/orange/black on white ground, and red/orange/white on black ground.

 The vogue pattern facilitated side extended pieces which hang well in silk.
 Red linen bodice is made from a skirt.
 Polyester red/orange print used for upper and center panel.
+Model is slim, and dress would suit small bust, wider hips.

 I've always been intrigued by Native American culture and found images of abstract bird designs of the Hopi Indians applied to pottery.
 They reached a height of decorative abstraction, adapting bird designs to fit over any curved pottery surface; a brilliant applied design, in natural pigmented black, terracotta and cream colours.